jmadsm/checkout-magento-v1.x/README.md

-BBambora Checkout for Magento 1 End of life (EOL) as of June 30
+Bambora Checkout for Magento 1 End of life (EOL) as of June 30
 =======

 End of life (EOL) as of June 30, 2020.
 If you are still using Magento 1, you will have to migrate to Magento 2 or another platform before June 30, 2020.